 Stilleben, a design store in the heart of Copenhagen, specializes in household objects that “reflect the time we live in.”
 In addition to selling work by contemporary artisans, the brand has its own collections of ceramics, glass, and prints, even hair clips.
 A few years ago, Stilleben Kitchens was added to the roster.

-The two kitchen models currently on offer are all about solid-wood craftsmanship, functionality (including a surprise place to perch), and artful color: the exteriors and interiors are often painted in two different tones to add a touch of surprise and Danish-style joie de vivre.
+The two models on offer are all about solid-wood craftsmanship, functionality (including a surprise place to perch), and artful color: The exteriors and interiors are often painted in two different tones to add a touch of surprise and Danish-style joie de vivre.

-It belongs to Marie Louise and Mads and their three young kids who moved from an apartment to a 1920s townhouse in Fredericksburg, just west of Copenhagen, to gain more space—and be able to install their ideal kitchen.
-“The design had to be practical and sustain extensive everyday use where spilling and playing with food are part of life, says Marie Louise who works for Unicef.
-“We like the fact that the design is understated and doesn’t demand your attention, while at the same time it lifts everything around it.”
+The kitchen belongs to Marie Louise and Mads and their three young kids who moved from an apartment to a 1920s townhouse in Fredericksburg, just west of Copenhagen, to gain more space—and be able to install their ideal kitchen.
+“The design had to be practical and sustain extensive everyday use where spilling and playing with food are part of life,” says Marie Louise who works for Unicef.
+“We like the fact that the look is understated and doesn’t demand your attention, while at the same time it lifts everything around it.”